vinipx/design-patterns-examples/src/main/java/creational/singleton/README.md

 ### Q3: What is Lazy Initialization?

-Lazy Initialization is a method used for implementing singleton pattern, that creates instances in the Global Access Method.For creating a singleton class we can use the following command:
+The instance could be initialized only when the singleton class is used for the first time.
+<br>Doing so creates the instance of the singleton class in the JVM during the execution of the method.

 ```java
 public class LazyinitializedSingleton {